GoogleCloudPlatform/iap-gcip-web-toolkit/sample/app/README.md

     - For GCE backend service, use the backend service ID
       - To get the backend service ID, run:
         `gcloud compute backend-services describe BACKEND_SERVICE_NAME`
-  - Tenant ID created in CICP, eg. `tenant1` created above.
+  - Tenant ID created in GCIP, eg. `tenant1` created above.
   - The authentication URL noted in the previous step.
 This should be in the
     format: `https://firebase-project-id.firebaseapp.com/?apiKey=[API_KEY].
-    The API key can be obtained from the CICP console **setup details** snippet.
+    The API key can be obtained from the GCIP console **setup details** snippet.

 - When IAP supports multiple GAE services as different resources, repeat the same process for the second tenant.
 Use the second GAE service.
-- Once IAP team whitelists the application with the provided information above, the application will start to apply the authentication configured in CICP.
+- Once IAP team whitelists the application with the provided information above, the application will start to apply the authentication configured in GCIP.

 - Click **TURN ON**